 Because occupations involving physical labor dominate the local economy, Akutan is generally considered to be a blue-collar town.
 86.93% of the Akutan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Akutan is a city of production and manufacturing workers, transportation and shipping workers and construction workers and builders.
 There are especially a lot of people living in Akutan who work in maintenance occupations (3.42%), office and administrative support (2.59%) and farm management occupations (2.12%).

-A relatively large number of people in Akutan telecommute to their jobs.
-Overall, about 11.02% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.02% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle